netzo/fresh-netzo/readme.md

 > "Low-code tools make the first 60% easy, and the remaining 40% impossible."

 Custom business app development has challenges.
 Traditional development is complex and time-consuming.
-In business software flexibility but speed and efficiency are paramount.
+In business software not only is flexibility but speed and efficiency are paramount.
 Our goal is to provide full-code flexibility at no-code speeds boosting developer productivity and enabling them to build apps 10x faster.